Layr-Labs/eigenlayer-contracts/docs/multichain/source/OperatorTableCalculator.md

  * @param weights The weights of the operator for a single operatorSet
  * @dev The `weights` array can be defined as a list of arbitrary groupings.
 For example,
  * it can be [slashable_stake, delegated_stake, strategy_i_stake, ...]
+ * @dev The `weights` array should be the same length for each operator in the operatorSet.
  */
 struct ECDSAOperatorInfo {
     address pubkey;